Written by Terry Smith

 Read on below and our buyer’s guide will try to provide the answers to these questions and more.

-If you have a larger than usual lawn, you might want to consider a tow behind spreader that you can pull with a quad or small tractor.
+If you have a larger than usual lawn, you might want to consider a tow-behind spreader that you can pull with a quad or small tractor.

 Drop spreaders, as you can guess, ‘drop’ the fertiliser straight down and not out to the sides.
-While this makes them a little slower to cover the same area as a rotary model, it also makes controlling where the feed goes much easier.
+While this makes them a little slower to cover the same area when compared to a rotary model, it also makes controlling where the feed goes much easier.
 This is particularly useful for smaller gardens, and for working on parts of the lawn that are next to vulnerable areas such as flower beds and ponds.

 Another variation of the rotary type is the handheld spreader.
 These are lightweight, low cost, and very easy to use, and if you only have a small space to cover, they can be a great tool to use. recently, there have been battery-operated handheld lawn feed spreaders coming onto the market, like the Einhell GE-US Power X-Change Lawn Feed Spreader, and when compared to the standard handheld spreaders, they take much less physical effort to use.
 You will have to pay extra for that privilege though.

 Many feed spreaders these days have controls, usually on the handle, to select how much fertiliser, granules, etc. is allowed to flow through the hole in the bottom of the hopper when the trigger is pressed.
 Here’s a look at a handheld lawn feed spreader with variable controls.